 BLD was first observed in American beech (F. grandifolia) in Ohio in 2012 and soon spread to other parts of the Eastern USA including Pennsylvania, New York, New Jersey and West Virginia and Ontario in Canada.
 Research suggests a strong association between the presence of the nematode (Litylenchus crenatae mccannii) and the symptoms of BLD, but it has also been found in symptom-free buds and leaves.
 Further research is required to determine if the nematode is the sole cause of BLD, or if it is a vector for as yet unidentified pathogens.
-The mechanism for local transmission between trees is unknown, but if the nematode is the principal cause young plants from the nursery trade, cut foliage, plant fragments or soil could play a role in long distance transmission.
-Good biosecurity practice is always important and because of the potential for easy transmission that is especially true in this instance.
+The mechanism for local transmission between trees is unknown but if the nematode is the principal cause young plants from the nursery trade, cut foliage, plant fragments or soil could all play a role in long distance transmission.